CommodoreOS/PCUAE/README.md

 Other emulators e.g. Atari, SNES
 Additional tools like change the clock speed, reset the Nand etc.
 Make a TheVic20 boot up as a The400
-Also runs these things on other models like A500Mini, The400, VCS+, Atari Gamestation
+Also runs these things on other models like A500Mini, The400, VCS+, Atari Gamestation.

+Thanks to vic2020ian on THEC64 Commmuity Forum - https://thec64community.online/thread/1754/pcuae-etc

 PCUAE v4.5.0 RELEASED - Look on the right for Releases ---->